-If you are applying for a scholarship, your application for admission must be cautious, even if you are applying to a University where there is little competition for a place.
+If you are applying for a scholarship, your application for admission must be meticulous, even if you are applying to a University where there is little to no competition.

 You should consider scholarships and funding when considering how to pay for a U.S. education.
 Not all U.S. universities provide scholarships to international students, and government loans are not always available to cover tuition and fees.
 Despite this, rising university fees worldwide have made the U.S. university system quite competitive compared to other European countries.

 American universities are home to an array of students, coming from all corners of the world.
 International students bring a unique set of experiences and diversity of thoughts that serve to shape the learning environment.
 It’s inspiring to see how cultures intertwine on campus through collaborations and friendships this is what higher education should look like!

 Receiving an education here in the United States not only provides students with academic growth opportunities, but also teaches them how to empathize with those different than themselves; a powerful tool needed in a globally connected world.
 By helping foster an educational setting where people put their differences aside and learn from one another, American universities are paving the way for future generations to come together peacefully.